openeuropa/documentation/docs/how-to-contribute.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Atom) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of the component) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of the component?** What's the most recent version in which the problem doesn't happen?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.